moozer/ansible-role-nagios/readme.md

     Devices in a group will automatically be in a nagios group of the same name Groups named `all` and `ungrouped` are ignored by default.

-* provisioning to nagios is independant of fact collection
+* provisioning to nagios is independent of fact collection

     All the info that nagios needs are in `group_vars` and `host_vars`, so it is sufficient to have the devices in inventory.